 Borrow an idea from the airlines: Purchase or borrow a portable TV/DVD player that mounts on the back of the seat in front.
 Rent a bunch of DVDs or borrow them from your local library for free.

 Take Frequent Breaks – Preferably every two hours.
 Expecting young kids to sit still longer than that is unrealistic.
 Find interesting picnic spots, historical monuments, public parks or a playground.
 Let the kids run around and burn off some energy.

 Safety – Pack plenty of water, a first-aid kit, and a flashlight in case you break down at night.
 Call to make sure your road assistance plan is up-to-date and charge your phone beforehand.

 Have your vehicle completely checked out by your mechanic.
 Oil changes, brake checks, light checks are important to the vehicle’s safe operation.
 Also, double check the installation of all car seats to ensure they are properly set up for maximum protection.

-- Take a change of clothes on-board for you and your baby, especially on a long haul.
+- Take a change of clothes on board for you and your baby, especially on a long haul flight.